Oets Kolk Bouwsma

-Oets Kolk Bouwsma (November 22, 1898 – March 1, 1978) was an American analytic philosopher.
+Oets Kolk Bouwsma (/ˈbaʊzmə/; November 22, 1898 – March 1, 1978) was an American analytic philosopher.

 Education and early career

-O. K. Bouwsma (as he was usually known) was born on November 22, 1898 in Muskegon, Michigan, to Dutch-born Americans Joachum Everts Bouswma and Hillegian Kolk Bouwsma.
+O. K. Bouwsma (as he was usually known) was born on November 22, 1898 in Muskegon, Michigan, to Dutch-born Americans Joachum Everts Bouwsma and Hillegian Kolk Bouwsma.
 His parents maintained close ties to the Netherlands and the Dutch-American communities of western Michigan.
-Bouwsma was raised within the Protestant ethic of the Dutch Reformed Church, with Dutch as the language of biblical reading and mealtime prayers.
+Bouwsma was raised within the Calvinist Christian Reformed Church (a denomination with roots in the Dutch Reformed Church) with Dutch as the household's language of biblical reading and mealtime prayers.
+Craft and Hustwit report that he was "a devoted reader of Scriptures, and a lifelong lover of the reformed church".
+Richard Mouw records how Bouwsma "kept faith with his upbringing" and "maintained fierce loyalties" to the church throughout his life.

-Bouwsma attended Calvin College (1916–1919) serving, during World War I, as a member of the Student Army Training Corps.
+Bouwsma completed the then 3 year course of studies offered at the then Calvin College in 1919 (and served, during World War I, as a member of its Student Army Training Corps).
 From the University of Michigan, he obtained an AB in 1920, MA in 1922, and, with a dissertation "On Difference in the Criterion of F.H.
 Bradley", his PhD in 1928.
 While a graduate student, Bouwsma worked as an Instructor in English at the university (1922–1928).
-He was appointed Assistant Professor at the University of Nebraska in 1928, where he was promoted to Associate Professor and then Professor of Philosophy, remaining on the faculty until his retirement.
+He was appointed Assistant Professor at the University of Nebraska in 1928, where he was promoted to Associate Professor and then Professor of Philosophy, remaining on the faculty until his mandatory retirement.

-In his early years he was an advocate of idealism but later found the work of G. E. Moore's common sense counters to skepticism more appealing.
-Nonetheless, he was critical of Moore.
-He developed his own technique of analysis that focused on uncovering hidden analogies driving Moore's ways of speaking about sense data.
-He worked intensely on Moore, publishing a significant paper, "Moore’s Theory of Sense-Data", which was included in the Library of Living Philosophers volume on Moore.
+An advocate of idealism in his earlier years, Bouwsma became more inclined toward G. E. Moore's common sense counters to skepticism.
+Nonetheless, he was critical of Moore and developed his own technique of analysis, focusing on uncovering the hidden analogies that drove Moore's ways of speaking about sense data.
+He worked intensely on Moore, publishing a significant paper, "Moore’s Theory of Sense-Data", finally included in the 1942 Library of Living Philosophers volume on him.
 The essay reflected the beginnings of a method of philosophical analysis that was soon to be forged by his reading of Ludwig Wittgenstein.

+In 1923, his son, the historian William J. Bouwsma, was born.